The current call for applications is open until 20.09.2023

 Please note the following information for artists and cultural actors.

-- You can only apply in tandem with a cultural host organisation in Germany.
+• You can only apply in tandem with a cultural host organisation in Germany.
 This means that you submit an artist application via the MRI application platform and your host organisation submits a host application.
 An application is only complete and can only be considered for funding if both applications are received by MRI on time.
-For information on the application platform, please see Application Process.

 Due to limited capacity, MRI is unfortunately unable to assist in the search for host organisations.